api-platform/create-client/CONTRIBUTING.md

 fully backward-compatible, you should base your changes on the latest stable branch.
 Otherwise, you should base your changes on the `master` branch.

+### Installing the source version

+To install the source version of API Platform Admin in your project and contribute a patch, run the following command:

+    # Link the source version of API Platform admin
+    $ cd ..
+    $ git clone git@github.com:api-platform/admin.git -b the-latest-stable-branch
+    $ cd admin
+    $ yarn link
+    $ cd ../yourpoject
+    $ yarn link api-platform-admin
+    # Use the React version of your project to build API Platform admin
+    $ cd node_modules/react
+    $ yarn link
+    $ cd ../../../admin
+    $ yarn link react
+    $ yarn watch

+You can now hack in the cloned repository of `api-platform-admin`.

 ### Testing your changes

 Before sending a Pull Request, make sure the tests pass correctly: